appium/python-client/README.md

 The Appium Python Client depends on [Selenium Python binding](https://pypi.org/project/selenium/), thus the Selenium Python binding update might affect the Appium Python Client behavior.
-For exampple, some changes in the Selenium binding could break the Appium client.
+For example, some changes in the Selenium binding could break the Appium client.

 > **Note**
-> We strongly recommend you to manage dependencies with version management tools such as Pipenv and requirements.txt
+> We strongly recommend you manage dependencies with version management tools such as Pipenv and requirements.txt
 > to keep compatible version combinations.

 ## Usage